Leadership & Strategy

 Leadership in Context

-Leadership does not occur in a vacuum; it is influenced by the dominant ideas and developments of the age.
+Leadership does not occur in a vacuum; it is influenced by the dominant ideas and developments of the time.
 This module places leadership in several contexts: social, organisational, psychological, economic, political, and philosophical.
+It considers, among other things, transformational leadership, business ethics, and leadership in the public service.

 Strategic Management and Analysis